Dry Skin In Children: Causes, Symptoms And Home Remedies

 Research has found multiple food allergies that trigger dermatitis, including dry skin.
 Hence, people should identify and avoid some food items such as peanuts, tree nuts, cow’s milk, eggs, soy, wheat, seafood, and shellfish that cause allergies (19).

 Dry skin in children may be mild, moderate, or severe.
 You may notice a rough appearance of the skin, scaling, redness, or cracks.
 Children may experience dry skin due to extreme weather, heaters, tight clothing, and many other reasons.
-You may encourage children to drink enough water, avoid chemical soaps, and use moisturizing creams to treat the condition.
+Your child’s skin health is important, so addressing these symptoms promptly is crucial.
+Encourage them to drink enough water, avoid chemical soaps, and use moisturizing creams to treat the condition.
 However, if these remedies do not work and you notice excess dryness, pain, and pus on the skin, you should consult a doctor.
 In most children, dry skin may not be a severe problem, but controlling it on time will reduce discomfort.

 Infographic: Topical Ingredients To Manage Your Baby’s Dry Skin